tylerc122/SmartSignals/README.md

 ## Introduction

-Traditional traffic lights run on fixed schedules.
-They ignore real-time conditions, creating unnecessary stops, congestion, and emissions.
-This project asks a simple question:
+Today's traffic signals have evolved beyond simple fixed timers.
+The current standard is the actuated controller, which uses sensors to avoid wasting green time on empty lanes.
+However, this system's decision-making is rudimentary, bound by rigid rules that prevent it from learning or adapting to complex traffic dynamics.

+This project moves beyond that baseline to ask a more meaningful question:

-> _Can a reinforcement-learning agent learn to run a single intersection better than a hand-crafted, static, schedule?_
+> _Can a reinforcement-learning agent learn to run a single intersection better than a modern, rule-based, actuated controller?_

 The answer is **yes—by a dramatic margin.** The trained PPO agent achieves **98.6% reduction in vehicle wait times** compared to traditional fixed-time signals, with performance improving over longer time horizons.
 Comprehensive testing across 22.7 hours of simulated traffic validates real-world deployment potential.